COHS Clinical Faculty Policy

 - A narrative discussion of teaching philosophy, methods (e.g., online, clinical teaching, clinical instruction-on or off campus, etc.), development of technical skills pertinent to teaching, and outcomes,

 - Student evaluations of teaching—provide a narrative that explains low scores and/or outlines actions taken to improve these.

 - Annual performance evaluations by department chair or unit supervisor

 ii.
 Additional evidence may include but not limited to:

 - Course structure (e.g., course syllabi, assignments, exams, handouts, and other evidence of encouraging creative and analytical thinking)

 - Portfolio of sample student work

-- Service / Administration – Candidates applying for promotion must demonstrate how they meet or exceed expectations of commitment to serving Boise State University, his/her profession, and the community.
-This type of commitment is demonstrated by service to students (such as advising); participation and leadership in department, college, or university committees, the faculty senate, and professional organizations; and, as appropriate to their discipline, affairs of the local, state, or national community.
+d.
+Service / Administration – Candidates applying for promotion must demonstrate how they meet or exceed expectations of commitment to serving Boise State University, their profession, and the community.
+This type of commitment is demonstrated by service to students (such as advising); participation and leadership in department/unit, college, or university committees, the faculty senate, and professional organizations; and, as appropriate to their discipline, affairs of the local, state, or national community.

 - Number of advisees and descriptions of service to advisees